Reviews You Can Rely On

 Controls

-The XM4 has a mix of button and touch controls; buttons for power and noise-canceling, touch for pausing and skipping tracks.
+The XM4 features a combination of button and touch controls, including buttons for power and noise cancellation, as well as touch controls for pausing and skipping tracks.
 The buttons are flawless, but the touch gestures are stubborn.
-There are smart controls, like Quick Attention Mode, Speak to Chat, and wearing detection, which pause the music when you place your palm over the earcup, speak, or take the headphones off.
-They simplify a multitasking life, but the Speak to Chat can get trigger-happy to noises besides your voice.
+There are smart controls, such as Quick Attention Mode, Speak to Chat, and wear detection, which pauses the music when you place your palm over the earcup, speak, or remove the headphones.
+They simplify a multitasking life, but the Speak to Chat feature can become overly sensitive to noises besides your voice.

 Customization

-The Sony Sound Connect App provides the tools to fine-tune everything from sound to noise canceling for a customized experience.
+The Sony Sound Connect App provides the tools to fine-tune everything from sound to noise canceling.
 We tinkered with the adjustable EQ, enjoying the “excited” preset and the Clear Bass boost for extra oomph.
 There's also a hearing test that creates a personalized EQ.
-The DSEE notably improved the sound quality on the XM5s, less so with the XM4.

-It has a slider to adjust the amount of ambient sound you hear.
-This app feature is easy to miss, but it's worth the search.
+The app has a slider to adjust the amount of ambient sound.
+This feature is easy to miss, but it's worth the search.
 There's also an Adaptive Sound Control that automatically switches between noise-canceling modes based on the environment.

 Connectivity